-Macular degeneration is a progressive eye disease that affects central vision, making daily activities like reading and driving increasingly difficult.
-While there is no cure, early diagnosis and effective management strategies can slow its progression and help maintain quality of life.
-By adopting lifestyle changes, utilizing medical treatments, and leveraging vision aids, individuals with macular degeneration can better cope with its effects.
+Macular degeneration is a progressive eye disease that affects central vision, making everyday activities such as reading, driving, and recognizing faces increasingly difficult.
+Although there is currently no cure, early detection and proactive management can significantly slow its progression and preserve vision.
+Through a combination of healthy lifestyle habits, targeted medical treatments, nutritional support, and adaptive vision aids, individuals living with macular degeneration can maintain independence and a higher quality of life.

 Early Detection and Regular Eye Exams